backdrop-contrib/flickr/filter/README.txt

 It consists of:
 - An opening square bracket ([).
 - The term flickr followed by a dash (-).
-The type: photo, photoset, user, group or favorites followed by a colon (:).
+- The type: photo, photoset, gallery, user, group or favorites followed by a colon (:).
-- A series of parameters separated by commas: id, size, class, style, num, tags, media, heading, sort, filter, count, mintitle and minmetadata
+- A series of parameters separated by commas: id, size, class, style, num, tags, extend, tag_mode, location, date, media, heading, sort, filter, count, mintitle and minmetadata
 - A closing square bracket (]).

 Photo ID